voronianski/is-express-schema-valid/README.md

 ## Defining schemas

-When defining a schema for request's payload/params/query you're able to pass a plain object.
-In this case `is-express-schema-valid` will automagically populate your schema with necessary properties:
+When defining a schema for request's payload/params/query you are able to pass a plain object.
+In this case `is-express-schema-valid` will automagically populate your schema with default `object` properties:

 ```javascript
 const schema = {